Sanix-Darker/sanixdk.xyz/content/blogs/i-reached-my-limits-with-github.md

 If any part stalls, my local work is ready but my feedback is blocked somewhere else.

+### THE PRICING DRAMA NEEDS ONE CORRECTION

+Standard GitHub-hosted runner rates fell by up to `39%` on `2026-01-01`, according to GitHub's [pricing announcement](https://github.com/resources/insights/2026-pricing-changes-for-github-actions).

+The loud part was a proposed `$0.002` per-minute platform fee for private-repository jobs.
+The fee would also apply when users supplied their own self-hosted machines.
+People would pay for the server, power, and maintenance, then pay GitHub for each minute on that server.
+That was an ambitious invoice.

+The pushback was immediate.
+GitHub [postponed the self-hosted fee](https://github.com/orgs/community/discussions/182186) and said it had missed the mark.

+The billing story still moved closer to AI.
+Since `2026-06-01`, [Copilot code reviews on private repositories consume GitHub Actions minutes](https://github.blog/changelog/2026-04-27-github-copilot-code-review-will-start-consuming-github-actions-minutes-on-june-1-2026/).
+They also consume AI credits.
+Usage above the included Actions quota is billed at the standard rate.

+The unit price can fall while the monthly quota disappears sooner.
+AI creates more commits and more CI work.
+I can see that in my own workflow.

+I am also not a big Microsoft fan.
+GitHub is useful enough that I keep using it, but each new meter gives that opinion regular maintenance.

 ### WHY I CAME BACK TO GIT-CI

 Last year I started a small Go project called [git-ci](https://github.com/sanix-darker/git-ci).
 The first version was simple: read a CI file and run its jobs locally.

-At the time, it felt like a weekend tool.
-Useful, but not urgent.
+At the time, it felt like a useful weekend tool with no urgency.

-Now it feels more like the default first pass.
-I am keeping GitHub where it helps: code hosting, pull requests, review, and distribution.
+Now it feels like the default first pass.
+I am keeping hosted CI where it helps: clean final runs, pull requests, review, and distribution.

 The dumb wait belongs somewhere else.
 The laptop already has the code.
 The VPS already has Docker.
-A workflow file is just YAML plus commands.
+A workflow file is YAML plus commands.
 I should not need a hosted queue to know if `go test ./...` is broken.

 The CLI path is still the core: